caijincen712/VM-MCA/README.md

-# Towards Diverse Paragraph Captioning for Untrimmed Videos
+# Improving Video Memory with Multi-head Attention and Channel Attention for Video Description
-This repository contains PyTorch implementation of our paper [Towards Diverse Paragraph Captioning for Untrimmed Videos](https://arxiv.org/pdf/2105.14477.pdf) (CVPR 2021).
+This repository contains PyTorch implementation of our paper [Improving Video Memory with Multi-head Attention and Channel Attention for Video Description].

 ## Requirements
 - Python 3.6